DevSoleo/DevSoleo/README.md

 I'm a French developer 🇫🇷 !
 I'm interested in OSINT and privacy on internet.

-I am studying at Microsoft Simplon, currently learning network and cybersecurity.
+In addition to my experience as a developer, I have a 4-year degree in cloud administration and devops.

-I have worked on many different projects, management tools, websites, and made softwares for companies.
+As a freelancer, I've worked on many different projects, management tools, websites and software for companies.

 📫 You can reach me by :
 - E-mail - devsoleo@protonmail.com